 The Fiesta of the Spanish Horse has been one of the center’s annual charity events since 1998 and raises money for the USC Norris Comprehensive Cancer Center.
 Sadly, because of declining sponsorships and increased costs, they have decided to discontinue it.

-The day I attended was sunny and it was so pleasant walking around to watch all the gorgeous Spanish Andalusian horses prancing about and going through their paces.
+The day I attended was sunny and it was so pleasant to walk around and watch all the gorgeous Spanish Andalusian horses prancing about and going through their paces.
 Their manes touch the ground and several even had braids.

 Vendors had booths on the grounds selling purses, horse supplies, artwork, food, and cocktails.